JamesSmith1202/systems_project_2_final/README.md

 A multiplexing TCP socket chat server that can sustain many chat rooms and users and its corresponding client.

 ### Dependencies
-You will need to install the following libraries through apt-get:
+You will need to install the following libraries through `apt-get`:

 * `libncurses5-dev`
 * `libncursesw5-dev`